FEATURED ONLINE MBA PROGRAMS

 You won't find many marketing organizations in Wyoming.
 In fact, you'll be hard pressed to find any at all.
 If you're looking for networking events and employment postings, you may need to try trade-based associations instead.

-With more than 62,000 small businesses in Wyoming as of 2012, according to the Small Business Association (SBA), graduates of the state’s top business schools often pursue bachelor’s degrees in business administration or specialized MBA programs in entrepreneurship as a way to prepare for an independent business venture of their own.
+Graduates of the state’s top business schools often pursue bachelor’s degrees in business administration or specialized MBA programs in entrepreneurship as a way to prepare for an independent business venture of their own.

 Energetic and innovative business school students earning an undergraduate degree or MBA in entrepreneurship, marketing, or accounting learn to create and manage small businesses from top to bottom— preparing them to finance small business loans, conduct market research, manage finances, manage daily operations, find and manage qualified staff, and more.